Tanguy Zenon

-Tanguy Zenon (born 8 May 2002) is a international rugby league footballer who plays at or for the Halifax Panthers in the Championship.
+Tanguy Zenon (born 8 May 2002) is a international rugby league footballer who plays at or for the Huddersfield Giants in the Super League.

 Playing career

 2022

 In 2022, he made his début for the Catalans Dragons in the Super League against the Wigan Warriors.

 2023

 He made his international début for on 29 April 2023, in a 64-0 defeat to at the Halliwell Jones Stadium.

 On 17 June 2023, Zenon made his début for Hull KR in a Challenge Cup Quarter Final fixture, also going onto score his first try for the Red & Whites in a 28-10 victory over the Salford Red Devils.

 2025

 On 15 November 2025, it was announced that Zenon had joined the Halifax Panthers on a one year deal.